juroc95/juroc95/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

 ## 💡 A Bit More About Me
-- Languages: Fluent in English & Korean
+- Fluent in English & Korean
-- Military Service: Served in the Republic of Korea Navy 🇰🇷
+- Served in the Republic of Korea Navy 🇰🇷
-- Hobbies: Breakdancing since 2012 (yes, really 🕺) – catch me at events in the Pacific Northwest!
+- Breakdancing since 2012 (yes, really 🕺) – catch me at events in the Pacific Northwest!